desktop computer with Claim MD website on the screen

 Below is what you see after clicking on Manage Enrollments.

-If you want submit claims and receive ERA (electronic remittance advice), you’ll need to enroll with each provider you submit claims to.
+To submit claims and receive ERA (electronic remittance advice), the next step is to enroll with each provider you submit claims to.
 Generally speaking, no enrollment is required to submit CMS-1500 Claims.
 You will need to enroll to receive ERA in most cases.

 Create A Claim In Practice Better